isaacgerg/matlabHyperspectralToolbox/README.md

 **Update Feb 15, 2019**

 This software is no longer being maintained.
-The following are works contain parts of this toolbox:
+The following are works containing parts of this toolbox:

 * http://davidkun.github.io/HyperSpectralToolbox/
 * PySptools http://pysptools.sourceforge.net/